tanersener/ffmpeg-video-slideshow-scripts/README.md

 - `ffmpeg 2.8.x` or later

-'Advanced Moving Text' script needs FFmpeg to be build with freetype.
+`Advanced Moving Text` script needs `FFmpeg` to be build with `freetype`.
 If you compile FFmpeg from source you need to provide `--enable-libfreetype` flag on `./configure`.

 ## Description

-Each script creates a video slideshow using 5 photos inside `photos` folder.
+Each script in this branch creates a video slideshow using 5 photos inside `photos` folder.
+Transition scripts implements different transition effects and advanced scripts implements more complex animation like transitions/transformations.

-Advanced scripts use additional objects & fonts from their respective folders.
-Output slideshow is an h264 encoded 1280x720 px MPEG-4 video.
+Output of all scripts is an `h264` encoded `1280x720` px `MPEG-4` video.

+## Scene Arrangement

 Most of the scripts use the following scene arrangement.
 ```
-photo 1 - 3 seconds
+show photo 1 - 2 seconds
 - transition to photo 2 - 1 second
-photo 2 - 2 seconds
+show photo 2 - 2 seconds
 - transition to photo 3 - 1 second
-photo 3 - 2 seconds
+show photo 3 - 2 seconds
 - transition to photo 4 - 1 second
-photo 4 - 2 seconds
+show photo 4 - 2 seconds
 - transition to photo 5 - 1 second
-photo 5 - 2 seconds
+show photo 5 - 2 seconds
 =======
 Total = 15 seconds
 ```

+## Customization

+Scripts in this branch are mostly static and hard to customize.
+It is possible to change the photos used by replacing files under `photos` folder but other than that there are not any parameters/options defined to change number of photos, output video dimension or scene arrangement.

+If you need to customize scripts please refer to [v2.x](https://github.com/tanersener/ffmpeg-video-slideshow-scripts/tree/v2.x) branch of this repository.

 ## Versions

-- Master includes latest tested scripts from v1.x branch.
-- v1.x branch: Scripts in this branch generate videos from 5 photos.
-- v2.x branch is the current development branch.
+- **v1.x branch:** Main focus of scripts in this branch is to show how `ffmpeg` filters work and how they can be used to implement a transition or animation.
+So scripts in this branch are mostly static and hard to customize.

+- **v2.x branch:** Scripts are optimized/rearranged in order to be customized.
+They are hard to understand but easy to customize.

 ## Updates